Charleslit/projects/README.md

 # projects
-these are my personal leraning projects for personal purposes
+these are my personal learning projects for personal purposes